-In some cases it is possible to enroll at the Graduate School as a non-degree student.
+In some cases, it is possible to enroll at the Graduate School as a non-degree student.
 Non-degree students receive a transcript and many of the benefits of being a Yale student, but do not earn a degree upon completion of their enrollment.

-We offer three types of non-degree programs:
+We offer three types of non-degree program:

 Information for All Applicants

 - Our application process is entirely online.
 Your application and all supporting materials, including letters of recommendation, must be submitted online through the application platform.
 Please do not mail or email any materials to us.